 One of the Christmas classics is the Jimmy Stewart movie, It’s a Wonderful Life.
-George Bailey, Stewart’s character, is despondent about his life but then learns how much he has unknowingly helped others and how grateful they are.
-It’s heartwarming, if also very corny.
+Stewart’s character is feeling suicidal, until he learns how much he has unknowingly helped others and how grateful they are.
+It’s heartwarming if also very corny.

 There’s a flip side to that story: the need to remember how much others have contributed to our own lives.
 That includes people we don’t know who have helped give us a better planet on which to live.
 Even the most rugged individualist benefits in this way from the dedication and commitment of others.